More on Life Insurance

-Corporate-owned life insurance is a practice in which companies take out insurance policies on their employees in order to collect the death benefit when those employees die
+Corporate-owned life insurance is a practice in which companies take out insurance policies on their employees

 Because of employer abuses of this practice in the past, it’s sometimes known as dead peasant insurance